R/geostan_fit-methods.R

 section for more information.

-For auto-normal models (CAR and SAR models with Gaussian likelihood only); if detrend = TRUE
+For auto-normal models (CAR and SAR models with Gaussian likelihood only); if detrend = FALSE

-, the implicit spatial trend will be removed from the residuals.
-The implicit spatial trend is Trend = rho * C %*% (Y - Mu)
+.
+For CAR models and for SAR models of type SEM, the implicit spatial trend is Trend = rho * C %*% (Y - Mu)

 .